Thomsoncw1/Elk-Project/README.md

 [elk_servers]
 10.2.0.4 ansible_python_interpreter=/usr/bin/python3
 ```
+5. Save the file and switch to the `ansible.cfg` file
-4. Update the `ansible.cfg` file with the remote username
+6. Again, use ` nano ansible.cfg ` to update the `ansible.cfg` file with the remote username
 ```
 remote_user = azadmin
 ```
 5. Copy the [project_playbook.yml](Ansible/project_playbook.yml) file in the `/etc/ansible` folder

-6. Execute the following command to run the ELK setup.
+6. Run the following command to run the ELK setup.
 ```
 ansible-playbook project_playbook.yml
 ```